AtalM1/ScalaTPs/Actors/README.md

 Actors
 ======

 TP about actors in scala.
-Useless stuff.

 Tutorial used is located here: http://www.scala-lang.org/node/242